• Skip to primary navigation

 What is almond cream?

-According to the French, almond cream (crème d'amande) is a tant-pour-tant of butter, sugar, egg, and ground almonds, meaning using the same weight of each ingredient.
+According to the French, almond cream (crème d'amande) is a tant-pour-tant of butter, sugar, egg, and ground almonds, meaning that each ingredient is used by the same weight.

 While you can replace ground almonds with almond meal, in the end, almond flour, the best almond cream is made with freshly made "tant pour tant."
-It is the French name for a 1:1 sugar and almond blend ratio.
+It is the French name for a 1:1 blend of sugar and almonds.

 Almond cream vs. frangipane